MaxHalford/eaopt/README.md

 You have to fill in the first set of fields, the rest are generated when calling the `GA`'s `Initialize()` method.
 Check out the examples in `presets.go` to get an idea of how to fill them out.

+- Required fields
   - `NewGenome` is a method that returns a random genome that you defined in the previous step. gago will use this method to produce an initial population.
 Again, gago provides some methods for common random genome generation.
   - `NPops` determines the number of populations that will be used.
   - `PopSize` determines the number of individuals inside each population.
   - `Model` determines how to use the genetic operators you chose in order to produce better solutions, in other words it's a recipe.
 A dedicated section is available in the [model section](#models).
+- Optional fields
+  - `NBest` determines how many of the best individuals encountered should be regarded in the `HallOfFame` field.
+This defaults to 1.
   - `Migrator` and `MigFrequency` should be provided if you want to exchange individuals between populations in case of a multi-population GA.
 If not the populations will be run independently.
 Again this is an advanced concept in the genetic algorithms field that you shouldn't deal with at first.
   - `Speciator` will split each population in distinct species at each generation.
 Each specie will be evolved separately from the others, after all the species has been evolved they are regrouped.
   - `Logger` is optional and provides basic population statistics, you can read more about it in the [logging section](#logging-population-statistics).
   - `Callback` is optional will execute any piece of code you wish every time `ga.Enhance()` is called. `Callback` will also be called when `ga.Initialize()` is.
 Using a callback can be useful for many things:
     - Calculating specific population statistics that are not provided by the logger
     - Changing parameters of the GA after a certain number of generations
     - Monitoring for converging populations
   - `RNG` can be set to make results reproducible.
 If it is not provided then a default `rand.New(rand.NewSource(time.Now().UnixNano()))` will be used.
 If you want to make your results reproducible use a constant source, e.g. `rand.New(rand.NewSource(42))`.
   - `ParallelEval` determines if a population is evaluated in parallel.
 The rule of thumb is to set this to `true` if your `Evaluate` method is expensive, if not it won't be worth the overhead.
 Refer to the [section on parallelism](#a-note-on-parallelism) for a more comprehensive explanation.

-Essentially, only `NewGenome`, `NPops`, `PopSize` and `Model` are required to initialize and run a GA.
-The other fields are optional.
+- Generated at runtime fields
+  - `Populations` is where all the current populations and individuals are kept.
+  - `HallOfFame` contains the `NBest` individuals ever encountered.
+This slice is always sorted, meaning that the first element of the slice will be the best individual ever encountered.
+  - `Age` indicates the duration the GA has spent calling the `Enhance` method.
+  - `Generations` indicates how many times the `Enhance` method has been called.

 ### Running a GA